couchbaselabs/docs-ng/content/couchbase-manual-2.0/views-and-indexes.markdown

 ?startkey="object"&endkey="object\u0000"
 ```

-Or to obtain a list of objects wtihin a given range:
+Or to obtain a list of objects within a given range:

 ```